 In a perfect world, you get a little more than 2 days, but if it’s strictly 2, start early morning with sunrise at Haleakala’s Summit.
 Reservations are now required for sunrise, but if you go on a Haleakala tour, you can book when you want.
 You can bike, zipline, wine taste, and do farm tours along with your trip to the summit.

-Now that you’re fed, put on your island attire and head over to Big Beach.
+Now that you’re fed and have picked up a growler for later, put on your island attire and head over to Big Beach.
 Maui is known for its epic beach scene, and you are a mere 20 minutes away from the #1 beach on the island!
 And if you hit the Big Beach in the morning, you’ll bypass the winds that pick up in the afternoon.
 A golden tan isn’t a shabby way to start your two-day vacation!
 Be extra careful in the shorebreak here.
 Many people get injured in these waves.

 Don’t get too drowsy, because you have a 1:00 pm snorkeling appointment with the Molokini Crater!
 Sitting starboard on a power catamaran, you’ll be swept away to pristine waters, where you’ll have visibility up to 100 feet.
 And they will make a quick stop off at Turtle Town, where your dream of swimming alongside a gigantic sea turtle will come true!
 You’ll be back by 4:30, which is plenty of time to shower up and get ready for a fun-filled evening out.